Flexible battery: Flexible primary batteries

 Disposable, primary flexible primary batteries which are the equivalent of AA and AAA batteries are also of great interest with applicability in smart cards, medical patches, greeting cards, toys, and disposable devices.
-Advantages of primary batteries with aqueous electrolyte over lithium ion batteries include their eco-friendliness and the ease of fabrication.
+Advantages of primary batteries with aqueous electrolyte over lithium-ion batteries include their eco-friendliness and the ease of fabrication.
 A flexible zinc-carbon battery using single-walled carbon nanotubes was reported in 2010.

 Alkaline batteries are more durable than conventional zinc-carbon batteries under heavy load.
 An alkaline battery uses MnO2 as the active material along with zinc anode, and KOH is used as an electrolyte here.
 A flexible alkaline cell offers several challenges because compared to zinc-carbon cells using weak acidic or neutral electrolytes, KOH is more basic and corrosive.
 Gaikwad has proposed an alkaline battery using nylon mesh in 2011.

 Business and commercialization

 Commercialization efforts for flexible lithium-ion and zinc-carbon systems are ongoing.
 LG is proposing to mass-produce a flexible cable battery.
 The global market for thin film batteries increased from $33.5 million in 2011 to $51.8 million in 2012, and is estimated to be valued at $87.3 million by the end of 2013.
-Manufacturers of zinc-based flexible disposable batteries include Printed Energy (Brisbane, QLD, AU), Blue Spark Technologies (Westlake, OH, US), FlexEl (College Park, MD, US), Printechnologics (Chemnitz, Germany), etc. While the suppliers of lithium-ion systems include GS NanoTech (Seoul, South Korea), Cymbet (Elk River, MN, USA), and Excellatron (Atlanta, GA, USA).